 I had just gotten married, packed up my Boston studio and returned to live in the same village I had lived in, when on the Fulbright Grant in 1996/98.
 I lived in a rustic "house of character" with a lovely garden brimming with flowers, fruit trees, grapevine trellises and a grand old walnut tree.
 Typical of this village, the yard was enclosed by stone walls capped with russet ceramic shingles.

 The first winter was a particularly harsh one.
-Our living space was tiny and heated by a wooden stove.
-We squeezed in the garden table to double as my work surface and our dinner table.
+My living space was tiny and heated by a wooden stove.
+I squeezed the garden table inside to double as my work surface and the dinner table.

-These paintings on paper were made during that first winter 2005/2006 on that garden table peering through a half shuttered window into an arena of comings and goings, passages of snowfalls and snow-melts, fleeting strains of balkan music and snatches of conversations collecting and dispersing and, of course, the whispers of ghosts and memories.
+These paintings on paper were made during that first winter, on that garden table, peering through a half shuttered window into an arena of comings and goings, passages of snowfalls and snow-melts, fleeting strains of balkan music and snatches of conversations collecting and dispersing and, of course, the whispers of ghosts and memories.

 Images above: 9" x 7.5" (inches)